-Isn’t it delicious?.
+- Isn’t it delicious?.
 The “flying skirt” image captured in 1954 by photographer Sam Shaw.
 It was taken during a movie shoot for the film “The Seven Year Itch”.
 Marilyn was crossing over a New York subway grating when the updraft from the subway passing below caused her skirt to blow upward.
 That’s when Marilyn exclaimed, “Isn’t it delicious?”.
 That iconic image captivated the world.

 - Everything About It Is Appealing.
 Marilyn is looking fabulous in her Travilla costume from the film musical “There’s No Business Like Show Business”.
 Incidentally “Everything About It Is Appealing” are also lyrics in the film’s theme song.

 - Sultry Yet Regal.
 Marilyn was born Norma Jeane Mortensen on June 1, 1926.
 To celebrate her 65th anniversary, on June 1, 1995, the United States Postal Service issued a commemorative 32-cent stamp of Marilyn Monroe looking seductively majestic.

-We hope you enjoyed this post on Marilyn Monroe Memorabilia.
-Tell your friends about this Marilyn Monroe Memorabilia article:
+We hope you enjoyed this blog post on Marilyn Monroe Memorabilia.
+Share this Marilyn Monroe Memorabilia blog post with your friends:

 - Read our article about Collectibles Empowerment